M0nica/affirmation_generator/README.md

 ![App Screenshot](public/app-screenshot.png)

 ## How to Add Affirmations

-Additional affirmations can be submitted by editing to the [quotes.js](src/quotes.js) file.
+Additional affirmations can be submitted by editing to the [affirmations.js](src/affirmations.js) file.

 The basic object structure of an affirmation in this project is:

 ```
 {
-  quote:
+  affirmation:
     "",
   author: ""
 }
 ```

-See the [quotesTemplate.js](src/quoteTemplate.js) file for a further example of what should be added to the `quotes` array in the [quotes.js](src/quotes.js) file.
+See the [affirmationsTemplate.js](src/affirmationTemplate.js) file for a further example of what should be added to the `affirmations` array in the [affirmations.js](src/affirmations.js) file.

 ## Available Scripts